Riteshk229/React-TodoList/README.md

 Render : [TodoList-By-Ritesh](https://reacttodolistbyritesh.onrender.com/)

-**Logging in is not Auth0 is not working with Render.com which i have used to deploy this project.
-So, i recommed to install is locally then use the Applicatio.**
+**Logging in with Auth0 is not working with Render.com.
+So, i recommed using the firebase link or install it locally.**

 Firebase : [TodoList-By-Ritesh](https://todolist-11a31.web.app/)